unimarkup/specification/README.md

 ### Horizontal line

-Set `-` 3 or more times on a line that is surrounded by blank lines.
+Set `-` 3 or more times on a new line that is surrounded by blank lines to create a horizontal line.

 ~~~
+---

+Another horizontal line after this text.

 ---
 ~~~

 ### Hyperlinks